TheLumbee/cpp-learning/learning-modules/cmake/SetupAndBuild/SetupAndBuild.md

 *Reminder* \
 The learner should create a directory and file stucture in their personal directory \
-as it's laid out here in the modules directory.
+as it's laid out here in the modules directory. \
+Remember to pull any changes.

 ## Solo Work